Virginia Car Accident Lawyer

 Virginia Lawyers Fighting for the Compensation You Deserve

 Auto accidents are an everyday occurrence across the country.
 As a matter of fact, nearly 6.3 million traffic accidents were reported to law enforcement in the United States in 2015, according to the latest data presented by the National Highway Traffic Safety Administration.
-Over 2.4 million people were injured in these accidents.
+Over 2.4 million people were injured in these car accident cases.

 What Should I Do After an Auto Accident?

-If you’ve been involved in any type of auto accident, there are several steps you can take for your own safety, to obey the law, and to protect your right to fair compensation:
+If you’ve been involved in any type of auto accident in Virginia, there are several steps you can take for your own safety, to obey the law, and to protect your right to fair compensation:

-- If someone is injured or the accident is blocking traffic, call 911.
+- If someone is injured or the car accident is blocking traffic, call 911.